Automattic/wp-calypso/packages/composite-checkout/README.md

 Returns a step object whose properties can be added to a [CheckoutStep](CheckoutStep) (and customized) to display a way to select a payment method.
 The payment methods displayed are those provided to the [CheckoutProvider](#checkoutprovider).

-### makeNoopResponse
+### makeManualResponse

-An action creator function to be used by a [payment processor function](#payment-methods) for a NOOP response; it will do nothing.
+An action creator function to be used by a [payment processor function](#payment-methods) for a MANUAL response; it will do nothing but pass along its argument as a `payload` property to the resolved Promise of the `onClick` function.

 ### makeRedirectResponse